felixx78/song-lyrics/README.md

 # Songs lyrics

-Song lyrics is website for translating lyrics from Genius
+Songs lyrics is website for translating lyrics from Genius

 ## Demo